 To do this, melt your butter in a saucepan over medium heat.

-Reduce the heat and then add in the remaining ingredients.
+Then reduce the heat and add in the powder sugar, milk and vanilla extra.

 Whisk together until smooth while keeping the pan on the stove for another 3-4 minutes.